 for $\a\neq 0$.
 Again we consider $W(\ab)$ as before, since $\res_E$ is homogeneous with respect to the full $\Z^2$-grading, $W(\ab)$ is also homogeneous and has degree $(0,tm_t-N)$.
 Let us consider what parameters can $W(\ab)$ depend on.
 Since we restrict ourselves to the Białynicki-Birula cell, it can only depend on those parameters $a_{i,j,k}$ such that their degree $(w_x,w_y):=(i-j,m_j-m_{i-1})$ satisfy the following inequality:

 The only way that one can obtain $0$ as a sum of non-negative/non-positive numbers is by taking a sum of $0$-s.
 Thus $W(\ab)$ depend only on parameters lying on the main diagonal $(i,i)$.
 As a consequence, we only need to study the resultant coming from the matrix with non-zero parameters only on the main diagonal, $a_{i,j,k}=0$ for $i\neq j$.
-In that case, the first minor is just $x^t$, and the last one is a product of elements on the diagonal, in particular, it is a polynomial of $y$ of degree $m_t$.
+In that case, the first minor is just $x^t$, and the last one is a product of elements on the diagonal, in particular, it is a polynomial in $y$ of degree $m_t$.
 0.2 cm

 Therefore in both cases above, the resultant is the last minor to the power of $t$, so has the predicted degree.
 By Lemma~\ref{resultant-flat} we get that $\pi$ is flat over an open neighbourhood of the origin, and by Lemma \ref{lemma-finitness} we get that the family $\pi$ is finite.
-0.2 cm The last part follows from Corollary \ref{infinitesimal-phi}. \end{proof}
+0.2 cm The last part follows from Theorem \ref{infinitesimal-phi}. \end{proof}

 \begin{remark} Since the map $\phi^+$ in Theorem \ref{theorem-abb} above is \'etale and equivariant, it restricts to \'etale map between the $\G_m$-fixed point loci.
-In particular dimension of connected $\G_m$-fixed point component of $\Hilb^d(\A^2)$ containing $[E]$ is equal to the dimension of connected fixed point component of $B$ through the origin. \end{remark}
+In particular the dimension of the connected $\G_m$-fixed point component of $\Hilb^d(\A^2)$ containing $[E]$ is equal to the dimension of the connected fixed point component of $B$ through the origin. \end{remark}

-The only $\G_m^2$-fixed points on the Hilbert scheme are the monomial ideals, thus for general choice of one-dimensional subtorus $\G_m$, they are the only fixed points.
-In this special case, we will that our map is an isomorphism onto the cell.
+The only $\G_m^2$-fixed points on the Hilbert scheme are the monomial ideals, thus for a general choice of the one-dimensional subtorus $\G_m$, they are the only fixed points.
+In this special case, we will get that our map is an isomorphism onto the cell.